py-sdl/py-sdl2/README.md

 In order for PySDL2 to work, the binaries for SDL2 (and any SDL2 addon modules you wish to use, e.g. SDL2\_mixer) need to be installed on your system.
-On macOS and Windows, the recommended way to install the SDL2 binaries is via the `pysdl2-dll` package using pip:
+On macOS, Windows, and most x86 and ARM64 distributions of Linux, the recommended way to install the SDL2 binaries is via the `pysdl2-dll` package using pip:

 ```bash
 pip install pysdl2-dll